julzaza/wildwitchherbs/_posts/2025-09-22-pelagicev-narodni-ucitelj-balkan-remedies.md

 ---

-* Herbal knowledge rooted in folklore
-* Seasonal and sustainable harvesting
-* Practical magic and wellness in everyday life

----

 *This summary shares folk remedies from Vasa Pelagić’s Narodni Učitelj for cultural and educational purposes.
 It is not medical advice.*